ajex1988/abdominal_mri/README.md

 ```
 ## Annotation
 We provide several different formats of the annotation.
-In *demo.py* we demonstrate how to load the annotation of differents formats.
+In *demo.py* we demonstrate how to load different formats of annotation.

 ## Download
 The dataset can be download from **here**(coming soon).